ALTERNATIVE TITLES – Lezionario Farnese – Towneley Lectionary – Lectionnaire Farnèse – Farnese-Lektionar – Leccionario Farnese.

 CONTENT – Collection of readings from Sacred Scripture to be read in liturgical celebrations.

 SCRIPT – Littera antiqua rotunda.

-SCRIBE – The codex is the work of six scribes, two of whom are probably Giovan Francesco Cresci and Marc’Antonio Rossi.
+SCRIBE – The hands of six different scribes can be identified, two of whom are possibly Giovan Francesco Cresci and Marc’Antonio Rossi.

-DECORATION – 6 full-page miniatures (Nativity, Sermon on the mount, Command to St. Peter “feed my sheep”, Resurrection, Pentecost, Last Judgment); 6 miniatures of the Evangelists (St. Luke, St. Matthew, St. Mark, St. John); borders with designs and human figures.
+DECORATION – The precious codex includes no less than 6 full-page miniatures (the Nativity, the Sermon on the Mount, the Order to St. Peter ‘Feed My Sheep’, the Resurrection, Pentecost, the Last Judgement), 6 miniatures of the Evangelists (St. Luke, St. Matthew, St. Mark, St. John), and elaborate frames decorated with drawings and human figures.

-ARTIST – Giorgio Giulio Clovio (Juraj Julije Klović), born in the Kingdom of Croatia in 1498.
-Giorgio Vasari refers to him as “piccolo e nuovo Michelagnolo”.
-He died in Rome on January 5, 1578.
-His tomb is in the Basilica of San Pietro in Vincoli, the church containing Michelangelo’s celebrated Moses.
+ILLUMINATOR – Giorgio Giulio Clovio (Juraj Julije Klović), born in Grižane (in present-day Croatia) in 1498.
+Giorgio Vasari describes him as a «piccolo e nuovo Michelagnolo» (small and new Michelangelo).
+He died in Rome in 1578: his tomb is in the Basilica of San Pietro in Vincoli, the church that contains Michelangelo’s famous Moses.

 STYLE – Renaissance.

 EXTERNAL LINKS – The New York Public Library Digital Collections (digitized manuscript).

 Data sheet: Illuminated Facsimiles